arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   will appear if a query contains multiple *FOR* statements whose order were permuted.
 Permutation of *FOR* statements is performed because it may enable further optimizations by other rules.

+- `late-document-materialization`:
+  tries to read from collections as late as possible if the involved attributes are covered by regular indexes.

+- `late-document-materialization-arangosearch`:
+  tries to read from the underlying collections of a View as late as possible if the involved attributes are covered by the View index.

 - `move-calculations-down`:
   will appear if a *CalculationNode* was moved down in a plan.
 The intention of